bhargavvarmasagi/GDP-Team04/README.md

 Documented Prototypes for Maryville Grocery Delivery App for Iteration 2:-(11/04/2024)<br>
 Building on this research, I expanded the documentation with two additional prototypes focusing on the admin dashboard for inventory management and external API integration for product data.
 I also included a concluding section to summarize the objectives and scope of these prototypes.

+Researched on List of proposed data types (Iteration 2):- (11/04/2024) <br>
+Analyzing project scope and drafting proposed prototypes for Iteration 2 deliverables.
+Focused on identifying achievable goals for upcoming deadlines, aligning with project expectations.
+Compiled notes on realistic features to balance progress with quality and ensure readiness for future development.